r2d2-rmbl/xata-stats-bot/README.md

 # XATA Stats Telegram Bot
-Simple telegram bot for obtaining simple stats about XATA reward pools across multiple chains.
+This is a telegram bot for obtaining simple stats about XATA reward pools across multiple chains.
 * Use `/pools` to trigger requests
 * Caches responses for 5mins to avoid excessive spamming of coingecko API